Azenris/texpack/README.md

 For third party see third_party/THIRD_PARTY_LICENSES.txt

 ### Naming
-Filenames cannot currently include underscores except for including emossive and normals which end in _e and _n respectively.
+Filenames cannot currently include underscores except for including emissive and normals which end in _e and _n respectively.

 ### Datafile
 Datafiles should have the same name as the image file but with a txt extension.